Trustpilot

 Nelson's Dockyard National Park is approximately 16 square miles bursting with scenic nature trails, historic buildings and fortifications, white sand beaches, natural pools and rock formations.
 It is also the world's last remaining working Georgian dockyard.

 English Harbour was initially used by warships in 1725.
 Construction commenced some years later in 1740 after the French tried to attack British trade.
 The dockyard was then closed by the Navy in 1889 as ships became too big to sail with ease through the narrow waterways.
-It reopened as an historic site in 1961.
+It reopened again as an historic site in 1961.

 Grounds of Nelson's Dockyard